mlan/docker-postfix-amavis/README.md

 docker exec -it <container_name> amavisd genrsa /var/db/dkim/$MAIL_DOMAIN.$DKIM_SELECTOR.privkey.pem $DKIM_KEYBITS
 ```

+## Mailbox maps and authentication

+When Postfix receives an message it uses mailbox maps to lookup the recipient's mailbox-path/username.
+If successful the message is accepted.
+Whether what the lookup returns is used as a mailbox-path or a username depends on if the messages will be delivered to a local mailbox or is transported for delivery elsewhere.
+See [delivery transport and mail boxes](#delivery-transport-and-mail-boxes) for an overview on delivery methods.

+So one can imagine situations where Postfix is set up to lookup and pass on a username that is different from what dovecot is expecting when performing authentication.
+Using `DOVECOT_AUTH_USERNAME_FORMAT=%Ln` Dovecot can be made to drop the domain part, if present, from the supplied username, see [Dovecot core settings](https://doc.dovecot.org/settings/core/?highlight=auth_username_format) for details.

 ## Table mailbox lookup

 Postfix can use a table as a source for any of its lookups including virtual mailbox and aliases.
-The `mlan/postfix-amavis` image provides a simple way to generate virtual mailbox lookup using the `MAIL_BOXES` environment variable.
+The `mlan/postfix-amavis` image provides a simple way to generate virtual mailbox lookup using the `MAIL_BOXES` and `MAIL_ALIASES` environment variables.

 #### `MAIL_BOXES`

+The `MAIL_BOXES` environment variable (empty by default) hold a space separated list of addresses and their mailboxes using the following syntax: `MAIL_BOXES="address address:mailbox"`.
+The mailbox will have the same name as the address if it is not explicitly given.

 Using the `MAIL_BOXES` environment variable you simply provide a space separated list with all email addresses that Postfix should accept incoming mail to.
-For example: `MAIL_BOXES="info@example.com abuse@example.com"`.
-The default value is empty.
+For example: `MAIL_BOXES="receiver@example.com info@example.com"`.

+The mailbox path is separated from the address by a colon `:`, like so; `MAIL_BOXES="receiver@example.com:receiver/inbox info@example.com:example.com/info/"`.

+Mail is stored either in [mbox or maildir format](https://wiki1.dovecot.org/MailboxFormat).
+The mbox format is used unless the mailbox path ends with `/` in which case maildir format is used.

 #### `MAIL_ALIASES`

-Using the `MAIL_ALIASES` environment variable you simply provide a space separated list with email alias addresses that Postfix should accept incoming mail to, using the following syntax: `MAIL_ALIASES="alias1:target1a,target1b alias2:target2"`.
+Using the `MAIL_ALIASES` environment variable you simply provide a space separated list with email alias addresses that Postfix should accept incoming mail to, using the following syntax: `MAIL_ALIASES="alias:address alias:address,address"`.
 For example: `MAIL_ALIASES="root:info,info@example.com postmaster:root"`.
 The default value is empty.

 ## LDAP mailbox lookup